kilojoules/thermo_project/README.md

 ## Results

-Based on these assumed fan curves
+We assume these fan curves:

 ![Fan Performance Curves](artifacts/fan_curves.png)

+where the region to the left of the dashed blue line is an infeasable surge/instability region.

-we find an optimal system optimized to provide 100 kW of cooling with air as a refrigerant:
+We find an optimal system optimized to provide 100 kW of cooling with air as a refrigerant:

 | Parameter | Value |
 |-----------|-------|